vatpac-technology/sops/docs/2607-update/ARL.md

     **RXA6417:** "Recleared direct BOREE for the BOREE5A arrival, runway 34L, maintain F180, RXA6417"

 #### Sequencing
-Sequencing arrivals from the north into YSSY is a joint responsibility of the subsectors of GAH.
+Sequencing arrivals from the north into YSSY is a joint responsibility of the subsectors of ARL.
 Initial sequencing actions for aircraft from the north should be performed by ARL, with fine tuning and any holding required issued by CNK.

 Aircraft from the north shall be assigned **runway 16L/34R** during PROPS.
 However, some situations may warrant the use of the main runway (16R/34L), such as heavy aircraft operationally requiring the longer runway or large volumes of traffic requiring the use of both runways to minimise delay.
 In this case, coordination must be conducted with Melbourne Centre or Sydney Flow (if operating) to ensure that the sequence is built in an efficient and orderly way.